 Getting a pig on the homestead and all about the emotional roller coaster it was.

-It’s September and our homestead is in full bloom right now.
-A small hen house is being fixed up for our growing 18 bird meat flock, the rabbits are being bred as the weather gets cooler, and the ducks are quacking around the yard foraging.
-I love the Spring, but this year I may love the Fall a little more.
-Everything seems to be falling into place on The Green Acre Homestead and my heart is overjoyed.
-But, there is a curveball coming our way and that curveballs name is “PIG”.
 Someone Emerson knows offered us a pig and, me being me, I couldn’t say yes until I did a little bit of reading and found out some facts.
-I feel like I’ve done pretty great research on how to prepare for a big so I’m here to share it with you.
+I felt like I did pretty great research on how to prepare for a pig so I’m here to share it with you.
 This is all coming from a person who’s never touched a live pig and who’s never raised an animal larger than a rabbit (other than a dog, of course).
 Beginners, get ready!

 You want to know these 3 things at the least: